RetroStack/TRS-80-Model-I-G-E1/README.md

 ## Support this Project

-RetroStack is dedicated to learning about older computer systems and creating documentation and videos about them.
-We are also resurrecting older computer systems by reimplementing them and making replacement parts available for free.
-If you're interested in supporting this project, consider visiting our [Patreon page](https://www.patreon.com/RetroStack).
-Your support is greatly appreciated!
+RetroStack is passionate about exploring and preserving the legacy of older computer systems.
+Our work involves creating detailed documentation and videos to share our knowledge.
+We're also dedicated to reviving these classic systems by reimplementing them and offering replacement parts at no cost.
+If you're keen on supporting this unique project, we invite you to visit our [Patreon page](https://www.patreon.com/RetroStack).
+Your support would be immensely valuable and greatly appreciated!

 ## License